 By Naohiro Yashiro*

-*About the author: Naohiro Yashiro is Professor at the Showa Women’s University.
-He specialises in labour economics, social security and Japanese economics.
+*About the author: Naohiro Yashiro is Specially-appointed Professor at Showa Women’s University.

 Source: This article was published by East Asia Forum